-This work is founded upon a broad range of specific creative thinking skills that enhance and enable meaningful creativity across all disciplines in education and the workplace, providing for improved creativity and innovation to be embedded alongside technical expertise.
+This ACTS project work has been founded upon a broad range of specific creative thinking skills that enhance and enable meaningful creativity across all disciplines in education and the workplace, providing for improved creativity and innovation to be embedded alongside technical expertise.
 While some of these creative thinking skills are already recognised and acknowledged through standardised testing, others are not.
-Because of this, these other skills – like the unseen part of the iceberg – are often overlooked in assessment practices, they are also often under-developed in primary and secondary (high school) education, leading to the current shortage of effective creativity and innovation so needed in Higher Education, society and the workplace.
+Because of this, these other skills – like the unseen part of the iceberg – are often overlooked in assessment practices, they are also often under-developed and poorly integrated in primary and secondary (high school) education, leading to the current shortage of effective creativity and innovation so needed in higher education, society and the workplace.
 Further background and information is available in the open access book Acknowledging Creative Thinking Skills: Educating for a creative future.